aws/sagemaker-python-sdk/sagemaker-train/tests/integ/train/shallow/README.md

 one selects: the `gpu_intensive` marks added here deselect the deep tests that submit a job and wait for it, and this suite covers those code paths instead.

+`integ-tests` does not rerun this suite.
+It invokes pytest through tox over the whole `tests/integ` tree, which would otherwise sweep this directory in and submit every job here a second time on the same commit. `tox.ini` passes `--ignore=tests/integ/train/shallow` to keep that from happening; `fast-integ-tests` calls pytest directly, so the ignore does not apply to it.

 > **Where this runs.** The `fast-integ-tests` job in `pr-checks-master.yml` does not
 > execute this suite on the GitHub runner — it starts the CodeBuild project
 > `sagemaker-python-sdk-ci-sagemaker-train-fast-integ-tests` via